This is a part 6 of a 7 part series about how to start your own bar, restaurant, or nightclub business in Japan.

 Lesson 6 of 7: Bar, Restaurant, Nightclub – Five Secrets to Growing your Japanese business

-During Lesson 6, we’ll cover the following topics:
+During Lesson 6, I’ll cover the following topics:

 - Do Your Homework